-What if my data is already in the cloud in a service I subscribe to?
+What if my data is already in the cloud?

 Don't be caught out by assuming other cloud services are taken care of - still back them up.
 Many make the assumption that because their data, whether emails, files, or other data, is “in the cloud” that it is completely safe.
 Surely the cloud service provider has all your backup needs covered?
 It’s true that the service provider will have some level of backup in place, however, you really shouldn't take this for granted.
 There are a couple of things to bear in mind:

 - The service provider may only perform backups in case of disaster recovery, to reinstate your and all their other clients’ data should hardware fail or other disaster befall them.
 They may not be amenable to restoring individual items of individual client’s data deleted by a user in error, for example.

 - The basic backup maxim is that you can’t rely on anyone else to ensure your data is properly backed up

 - Test and ensure access to your data.
 If you subscribe to cloud services, whether they be one of the household names such as Google, Salesforce or Microsoft, or a lesser known provider of some niche services, all too often people rely on the service provider to look after their data and they assume that regular, and high quality, backups are kept.
 This is usually the case, but there are many reasons why having your own independent backup is also a very good idea.
 Unfortunately, it’s not always straightforward to get access to your data in a manner that will allow you to conveniently make backups that you can take out of the service and store wherever you want to.